Skip to content ↓

 • Digital literacy

-These areas are revisited cyclically and we utilise Skills Showcase Units to provide pupils with the opportunity to learn and apply transferbale skills.
+These areas are revisited cyclically and we utilise Skills Showcase Units to provide pupils with the opportunity to learn and apply transferable skills.

 Teachers continually evaluate children’s learning through both formative and summative assessment opportunities.
 In each lesson, teachers ensure children are assessed against the learning objectives and planning is responsive to gaps and misconceptions.
 Each unit has a unit quiz to assess the retention of new knowledge and vocabulary.

 The impact of our computing curriculum can clearly be seen in projects that children create as well as presentations created as digital content.
-Programs that children write code for are saved digitally and accessed by teachers to ensure achievement of learning objectives.
 Children have the opportunity to self-assess the content they have created, as well as peer-assess.
-In each year group, children use previously learned skills and apply them to new software and coding programs.
-Our pupils leave Springfield equipped with a range of knowledge and skills that enable them to succeed in their secondary education and be active participants in the digital world.
+Children use previously learnt skills and apply them to new programs.
+Our pupils leave Thornborough equipped with a range of knowledge and skills that enable them to succeed in their KS2 education and be active participants in the digital world.

 Music